ENTREPRENEURSHIP

 A limited liability company can therefore be an attractive choice.
 However, there are also disadvantages to this legal form.

-• The costs of setting up a limited liability company, as well as the annual administrative costs, are generally higher than for a sole proprietorship, for example.
+• The costs of establishing a bv, as well as the annual accounting costs, are generally higher than for a sole proprietorship, for example.

-• A LLC faces more rules and obligations, such as preparing annual accounts annually, keeping shareholder registers and holding shareholder meetings.
+• A bv faces more rules and obligations, such as preparing financial statements, maintaining shareholder registers and holding shareholder meetings.

-• The tax rules for LLCs are more complex than for other forms of companies.
+• The tax rules for bv's are more complex than for other forms of enterprise.

 • You cannot claim the self-employed deduction, start-up deduction, SME exemption or Dutch Small Businesses Scheme.

-The capital of a LLC is divided into shares, which are held by shareholders.
-The supreme power within the LLC lies with these shareholders.
-If you are only a shareholder and not a director, your liability is limited to the amount with which you participate in the organisation.
-Annually, the board must prepare annual accounts and publish them in time in the Trade Register.
-The general meeting (of shareholders) must approve the annual accounts.
+The capital of a bv is divided into shares, which are held by shareholders.
+The supreme power within the bv lies with these shareholders.
+If you are only a shareholder and not a director, your liability is limited to the amount with which you participate in the company.
+Annually, the board must prepare financial statements and publish them in time in the Trade Register.
+The general meeting (of shareholders) must approve the financial statements.
 Late or incomplete publication may lead to directors' liability.

-The holding company, like the LLC, is a corporation.
-There are many misconceptions about different types of LLCs.
-A holding LLC, a working LLC, Management LLC, Savings LLC, etc. These are all LLCs, it is only the objective that is different.
-The difference between a LLC and the holding company is that the holding company passively holds shares in a LLC.
-A holding company is used as a vehicle to hang underlying LLCs under.
+The holding company, like the bv, is a partnership.
+There are many misconceptions about different types of bv's.
+A holding bv, a work bv, management bv, savings bv, etc. These are all bv's, it is only the objective that is different.
+The difference between a bv and the holding company is that the holding company is a passive holder of shares in a bv.
+A holding company is used as a vehicle to hang underlying bv's under.
 This offers legal and tax advantages.
-By housing the valuable assets in the holding LLC, they are shielded from bankruptcy.
-The real business is always done from the operating company, of which the holding company holds the shares.
-The operating company ('working LLC') is therefore where the risks are.
+By housing the valuable assets in the holding bv, they are shielded from bankruptcy.
+The real business is always done from the work bv, of which the holding company holds the shares.
+The work bv therefore also houses the risks.

-Do you have questions about LLC or other legal forms?
-We have the necessary knowledge and experience in setting up a limited liability company (LLC), holding company structures, directors' liability and more.
-If so, please feel free to contact us.
+Do you have questions about the bv or other forms of enterprise?
+We have the necessary knowledge and experience in setting up a bv, holding company structures, directors' liability and more.
+Then feel free to contact us without any obligation.

 Discover our recent knowledge base articles